You are here

 - Directory information can be released without the student's consent UNLESS the student has requested directory exclusion status.
 Students can request directory exclusion status through the Registrar's Office.
-This status means the student's name and other information is to be excluded from the printed directory and the online search through SIMS.
+This status means the student's name and other information is to be excluded from the printed directory.
 It also means the University will not release ANY information about the student without a signed release from the student.
 This status remains on the student's record indefinitely until the student requests in writing to the Registrar's Office that it be removed.

 The CUNY SPS FERPA Consent to Release Educational Records form can be downloaded here.